Mertyandimata/3d-window-illusion/README.md

-# 🎯 Parallax 3D Head Tracking
+# 🎯 3D Window Illusion

 Real-time 3D parallax illusion using webcam face tracking.
 Turn your 2D screen into a window to a 3D world.